The Future of Artificial Intelligence and Quantum Computing

 Written by JR Wilson

 Until the 21st Century, artificial intelligence (AI) and quantum computers were largely the stuff of science fiction, although quantum theory and quantum mechanics had been around for about a century.
-A century of great controversy, largely because Albert Einstein rejected quantum theory as originally formulated, leading to his famous statement, “God does not play dice with the universe”.
+A century of great controversy, largely because Albert Einstein rejected the quantum theory as originally formulated, leading to his famous statement, “God does not play dice with the universe”.

 Today, however, the debate over quantum computing is largely about when — not if — these kinds of devices will come into full operation.
 Meanwhile, other forms of quantum technology, such as sensors, already are finding their way into military and civilian applications.

-AI-HPEC would give UAVs, next-generation cruise missiles, and even maneuverable ballistic missiles the ability to alter course to new targets at any point after launch, recognize counter measures, avoid, and misdirect or even destroy them.
+AI-HPEC would give UAVs, next-generation cruise missiles, and even maneuverable ballistic missiles the ability to alter course to new targets at any point after launch, recognize countermeasures, avoid, and misdirect or even destroy them.

-Quantum computing, on the other hand, is seen by some as providing little, if any, advantage over traditional computer technologies, by many as requiring cooling and size, weight and power (SWaP) improvements not possible with current technologies to make it applicable to mobile platforms and by most as being little more than a research tool for perhaps decades to come.
+Quantum computing, on the other hand, is seen by some as providing little, if any, an advantage over traditional computer technologies, by many as requiring cooling and size, weight, and power (SWaP) improvements not possible with current technologies to make it applicable to mobile platforms and by most as being little more than a research tool for perhaps decades to come.

 Perhaps the biggest stumbling block to a mobile platform-based quantum computing is cooling — it currently requires a cooling unit, at near absolute zero, the size of a refrigerator to handle a fractional piece of quantum computing.

 “A lot of work has been done and things are being touted as operational, but the most important thing to understand is this isn’t some simple physical thing you throw in suddenly and it works.
-That makes it harder to call it deployable — you’re not going to strap a quantum computing to a handheld device.
+That makes it harder to call it deployable — you’re not going to strap quantum computing to a handheld device.
 A lot of solutions are still trying to deal with cryogenics and how do you deal with deployment of cryo,” says Tammy Carter, senior product manager for GPGPUs and software products at Curtiss-Wright Defense Solutions in Ashburn, Va.